marti-dotcom/Variant-sets/README.md

 ## Directory Structure

-Your directory should be structured as follows:
+Your directory should be structured like this:

 ```
 /home/user/